Westerly, Rhode Island: Education

 The Westerly High School seen from the front.

 The main school system of the Town of Westerly is operated by the Westerly Public Schools, which operates the Westerly High School, Westerly Middle School, Westerly High School Career and Tech (WHS-CTE), and the local elementary schools, including State Street Elementary School, Springbrook Elementary School, and Dunn's Corners Elementary School.

 The Rhode Island Office of the Postsecondary Commissioner offers operates three educational centers, one of which is located in the Town of Westerly, the Westerly Education Center, with the purpose of giving residents higher education in business, industry, and provide high-quality educational programs to meet projected workforce growth in the region.
 The Westerly Education Center works with the Community College of Rhode Island, University of Rhode Island, Rhode Island College, Skills for Rhode Island's Future, the Rhode Island Office of Veteran Services, and more.

 High School & Career and Tech

 According to USnews, the Westerly High School ranked #2,806 across the entire United States, and 12th within the State of Rhode Island.
 Westerly High School hosts a RIDE-certified pathways in its career and technical school branch, the WHS-CTE, offering technical education in different fields.
 Westerly High School, along with other Rhode Island High Schools such as Chariho Regional High School, participates in SkillsUSA.

 Media

-Local media sources in Westerly include the daily newspaper company, The Westerly Sun, a daily newspaper with its weekly subdivision The Express, and two local radio stations, being WBLQ (AM) and WVEI-FM.
-The Westerly Sun is the biggest source of media local to the Town of Westerly, spreading across other towns in Washington County, Rhode Island and into the State of Connecticut.
+Local media sources in Westerly include the daily newspaper company, The Westerly Sun, a daily newspaper with its weekly subdivision The Express, and two local radio stations, being WBLQ (AM) and WPVD-FM.
+The Westerly Sun is the biggest source of media local to the Town of Westerly, spreading across other towns in Washington County, Rhode Island, and into the State of Connecticut.